-The laser cutter is a powerful tool full of creative possibilities!
+Laser cutters are powerful tools full of creative possibilities!
 You can laser a wide variety of materials (see this web page for the kinds of materials you can and can’t laser), but most people start off with ⅛” thick plywood or MDF.
 Check out websites like Thingiverse and Instructables for examples of laser cutter projects.

 Ok, that’s great.
 How do I start lasering all the things?!

-We definitely ask that you talk to an experienced member of the Lab to get a walkthrough of a basic laser cutter project with our red laser cutter, Trogdor.
+We definitely ask that you talk to an experienced member of the Lab to get a walkthrough of a basic laser cutter project with our 80 watt C02 red laser cutter, Trogdor or our 10 watt diode laser, Calcifer.
 The best way to contact someone is via the #Laser channel on Discord.
-Once you’ve gotten that walkthrough, or in preparation for it - feel free to come back here to review as you set up your own projects!
+Once you’ve gotten a walkthrough, or in preparation for it - feel free to come back here to review as you set up your own projects!

 No really, I want to LASER ALL THE THINGS

 Ok.
 Let’s get started with software.
 The laser desktop and laptop each have a copy of LightBurn installed on them.
 Lightburn is the software that we use to communicate with the laser cutter.
 It translates your image file into the settings required for running the laser cutter.